itumeleng96/LowCostSmartFarmHub/LowCostSmartFarmHub/server_API/README.md

 You should see all the four containers running continuously, and not restarting.
-If any of them is restarting, you can use `docker logs <container-name>` to see its logs, or `docker exec -it <container-name> sh` to run a shell in the container.
+If any of them is restarting, you can use `docker logs <container-name>` to see its logs, or `docker exec -it <container-name> sh` to run a shell in the conta:wqiner.

 To shut down your containers, e.g. if you need to change the settings, run
 ```sh